yugabyte/yugabyte-db/docs/content/latest/quick-start/test-postgresql.md

 ---

-After [creating a local cluster](../create-local-cluster/), follow the instructions below to test YugaByte DB's PostgreSQL API.
+Follow the instructions below to test YugaByte DB's PostgreSQL API.

 [**psql**](https://www.postgresql.org/docs/9.3/static/app-psql.html) is a command line shell for interacting with PostgreSQL.
 For ease of use, YugaByte DB ships with the 10.3 version of psql in its bin directory.

-## 1. Connect with psql
+## 1. Create a new cluster

 <ul class="nav nav-tabs nav-tabs-yb">
   <li >